mezhanglei/react-easy-formrender/README.md

 }
 ```
 - `widgets`：register components for form to use.
+- `customRender`: function that provides custom rendering of forms.
 - `onPropertiesChange`: `(properties: SchemaData['properties'], oldProperties?: SchemaData['properties']) => void;` Callback function when `properties` of `schema` is changed

 ### FormFieldProps
 1. Properties of form field controls, allowing nesting and array management, where `FormItemProps` are derived from the `props` of the `Form.Item` or `Form.List` components in [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore).
 2. The simple type attribute of the form field fully supports string expressions. for example `hidden: {{$form.xxx === xxx}}` means that a field value of the form is equal to a value, where `$form` represents the form value object
+The full props are as follows：
 ```javascript
 export interface FormFieldProps extends FormItemProps {
   dependencies?: string[]; // The field item on which the current field depends will be injected into the current corresponding control as a dependvalues property of the dependent field